Carlstrom Field: Postwar use

 Closed after the war, Carlstrom Field became the site of the G. Pierce Wood Memorial Hospital, a psychiatric hospital, in 1947.
 Many of World War II era buildings remained in use by the hospital, with former six-plane hangars serving as maintenance buildings.
 The band shell, site of dances and other entertainment during the war, remains on the site.

 In 2002, the G. Pierce Wood Memorial Hospital was closed; until 2011 the DeSoto County Juvenile Correctional Facility operated on the site.
 The only remembrance of Carlstrom field today is a plaque on the administration building placed when it was refurbished by the state of Florida in 1992, and a tired B-17 weather vane on top of the building.

 The Oak Ridge Cemetery in Arcadia is the final resting-place of twenty-three RAF cadets who died while in the United States for training.
 A special marker at the cemetery recognizes their service and a ceremony is held in their memory each year on Memorial Day.

 Six hangars were constructed at Carlstrom Field.
 The two built first survive today.
-Also still standing are the mess hall, band shell, canteen, administration building, water and sewage plants, and two training buildings.
+Also still standing are the mess hall, band shell, canteen, administration building, water and sewage plants, Barracks and two training buildings.
 All that remains from World War I version of Carlstrom Field are concrete pads along Highway 31 upon which the wooden hangars stood, and across the highway, on private property, is a concrete full-scale outline of a World War I biplane that is approximately one foot tall.
 It was used for target practice by filling it up with water and cadets would shoot at it from the air and be able to see "hits" when their bullets struck the water.

 In 2014, the state of Florida sold the property to Power Auto Corporation, for the construction of a driver training facility and a hotel.

 While a few buildings remain, the only recognition that this was an air base is a commemorative plaque.